ultrasound probe

 Will the ultrasound procedure be painful?

 No, an ultrasound procedure generally isn’t painful at all.
-It’s an imaging technique that uses sound waves to create images of the inside of your body.
+It’s a mostly non-invasive imaging technique that uses sound waves to create images of the inside of your body.

 You might feel slight discomfort from the pressure of the transducer, especially if you need a full bladder for your scan.
 For more information, check out our article on non-invasive imaging technology and patient care.